CharlotteZPan/CharlotteZPan.github.io/README.md

     ![SDG_report_2021_Goal 11](https://user-images.githubusercontent.com/66392477/142803675-5d1196bf-0456-4952-9a0a-3f1846f123a2.png)

 ## Why AM I Here at UW?
+Last year right after I graduated from my underdrate school the University of Toronto, I started to do researching at one of the labs at UW, the [GeoSensing and Data Intelligence Lab](https://uwaterloo.ca/geospatial-sensing/), and that's how I got attracted by geospatial data science and ended up doing my masters here at UW working with Professor Jonathan Li.

-Just to briefly talk about whom I work with and why I choose UW.
-My supervisor, [Professor Jonathan Li](https://uwaterloo.ca/geospatial-sensing/people-profiles/jonathan-li), is a Professor of geospatial data science at the Department of Geography and Environmental Management and also the founder of Geospatial Sensing and Data Intelligence Lab at the University of Waterloo.
+A breif about my supervisor, [Dr. Jonathan Li](https://uwaterloo.ca/geospatial-sensing/people-profiles/jonathan-li).
+He is a professor of geospatial data science at the Department of Geography and Environmental Management at UW and also the founder of our lab.
 His recent research projects focus on the development of innovative AI-based algorithms, methods, and software tools for handling large-volume geospatial data; the development of sensor-driven mobile mapping solutions to modeling of roadway environments; the development of remote sensing approaches to understanding urban growth and examining the environmental consequences of urban expansion.

-I initial chose to attend UW and to work with Professor Jonathan Li because of my experience as a research assistant working in the GeoSense Lab.

 ### References
 Gao, S., Rao, J., Kang, Y., Liang, Y., Kruse, J., Doepfer, D., ... & Yandell, B. S. (2020).
 Mobile phone location data reveal the effect and geographic variation of social distancing on the spread of the COVID-19 epidemic. arXiv preprint arXiv:2004.11430.